 Prerequisites

-River requires an existing PostgreSQL database and the pgx driver.
+River requires an existing PostgreSQL database, and is most commonly used with pgx.
 River is tested using the three most recent major versions of PostgreSQL.

 Installation